-Viridor announced final approval in November 2014 for its £177m energy recovery facility (ERF) at its existing rail linked Dunbar waste treatment hub in East Lothian, Scotland.
+Construction of the £177m Dunbar Energy Recovery Facility (ERF) at our existing rail linked Dunbar waste treatment hub in East Lothian, Scotland commenced in 2014.

 The site will generate 30MW of base-load renewable energy direct to the grid – the equivalent of 39 wind turbines – enough to continuously power 39,000 homes.
 What’s more the plant will offer up to 10MW of heat available for local use.